 'A generation which ignores history has no past and no future' - Robert Henlein

 History is a very popular subject at St Mary’s.
 Our rigorous approach produces excellent examination results.
 This dynamic department aims to make History inspiring, challenging and meaningful.
 We stretch high fliers while enthusing and encouraging all our students.
-We aim to widen the experience of classroom teaching through visits to World Heritage sites on our doorstep such as Avebury, and teaching about local heroes such as I.K.Brunel.
+We encourage girls applying to read History to complete an Extended Project Qualification in the Sixth Form.
+We aim to widen the experience of classroom teaching through visits to historical sites such as the UIV trip to the Battlefields of World War One and MIV trip to The Black Country Living Museum as well as teaching about local heroes such as I.K.Brunel.
+Further afield, the History Department has participated in a trip to China with the Modern Foreign Languages Department in 2016 and we are looking forward to a trip to Russia in February 2017 for GCSE and A Level Students.
 We use active approaches such as drama, role play and we are leading the incorporation of IT as part of our delivery of this subject.

-Nearly all pupils do GCSE.
-We follow the AQA GCSE History Syllabus which offers an excellent foundation for any future study whilst providing a basis for understanding the modern world.
-Our results are always very good at GCSE and we have a good take-up at A Level.
+A large proportion of the girls at school do IGCSE History.
+At St Mary’s we follow the EDEXCEL IGCSE course which offers an excellent foundation for any future study whilst providing a basis for understanding the modern world; we study Germany 1918-1945, the Russian Revolution 1914-1924, Stalin’s Dictatorship 1924-1953 and China 1911-1989.
+Our results are always very good at GCSE and we have an excellent take-up at A Level.